Adalin-Labs/charts/README.md

-Here's a sample GitHub README for a repository containing a collection of Helm charts for different apps:

 # Scoutflo Helm Charts Collection

 This repository contains a collection of Helm charts for various applications.
 Helm is a package manager for Kubernetes that helps you manage and deploy applications and services on Kubernetes clusters.